apache/pulsar-site/docs/getting-started-home.md

 You have three options.
 Click any of these links to begin your Pulsar journey!
 * [Run a standalone Pulsar cluster locally](getting-started-standalone.md) - Run a single instance of Pulsar in standalone mode on a single machine.
 * [Run a standalone Pulsar cluster in Docker](getting-started-docker.md) - Run one or more instances of Pulsar in a Docker container.
-If you want to quickly set up a small Pulsar cluster on your local laptop, go to [Run a Pulsar cluster with `docker-compose`](getting-started-docker-compose.md).
+If you want to quickly set up a small Pulsar cluster on your local laptop, go to [Run a Pulsar cluster with Docker Compose](getting-started-docker-compose.md).
 * [Run a standalone Pulsar cluster in Kubernetes](getting-started-helm.md) - Run one or more instances of Pulsar in Kubernetes using a Helm chart.